johanlido/ai-mcp-template/README.md

 ### Claude Desktop Setup

 The setup script automatically configures Claude Desktop with all MCP servers.
-Manual configuration details are available in `docs/claude-desktop-setup.md`.
+Manual configuration details are available in the setup guide.

 ### VSCode Configuration